Story at a glance:

 When a fire destroyed Vancouver Coastal Health (VCH) staff housing in a remote part of British Columbia, no one was surprised by the plan to rebuild.
 But its location on rugged Campbell Island—where most of the 1,500 people living on the island belong to the Heiltsuk First Nation—made access to supplies and construction crews tricky.
 Add to that the decision to go from LEED to Passive House standards, and the undertaking was no small feat.

 But it was all accomplished in just nine months by using a prefab home package with design supervision from Mobius Architecture.

 The house was constructed with a structural insulated panel (SIP) system.
 Generically referred to as a flat-pack, this system used to construct the exterior walls and roof forms a highly insulated thermally broken building envelope with minimal opportunities for air and water infiltration.
 Although this form of prefab requires more onsite construction, it’s a hybrid approach that takes advantage of the better qualities of both prefab and onsite construction, and minimizes transportation and erection costs of the prefab units.
-“It allowed for lower shipping costs, lower craning costs, and the ability to work within the city’s requirements for on-site inspections,” Sommers says.
+“It allowed for lower shipping costs, lower craning costs, and the ability to work within the city’s requirements for on-site inspections,” Sommers told gb&d.